Italian Ratatouille

 🥘 Ingredients

-This Italian version of ratatouille requires fresh veggies and just a handful of herbs, all easily found at any grocery store!
-Here’s what you need:
+This Italian version of ratatouille uses fresh vegetables and just a handful of herbs, all of which I can easily find at any grocery store.
+Here is what I use:

-- Eggplant & Zucchini: The classic base for any vegetarian ratatouille recipe.
-Both of these ingredients have a mild, rich flavor and soft texture.
-Yellow squash would also work instead of zucchini.
+Eggplant and Zucchini: These are the classic base for any vegetarian ratatouille.
+They have a mild, rich flavor and soft texture.

 While this recipe does require a lot of prepping and chopping of veggies, it’s actually really easy to make!
-Here’s how to make this authentic Italian ratatouille recipe:
+Here’s how I make this authentic Italian ratatouille recipe:

-Saute Onions And Garlic: In a large hot pan or large skillet on medium-high heat, heat oil and sauté the onions and garlic until the onions become translucent.
+Saute Onions and Garlic: In a large hot pan or skillet over medium-high heat, I heat the oil and sauté the onions and garlic until the onions become translucent.

-Add Remaining Ingredients, Except Basil Leaves: Add the potatoes, canned tomatoes, oregano, basil, salt and pepper.
+Add Remaining Ingredients, Except Basil Leaves: I add the potatoes, canned tomatoes, oregano, basil, salt, and pepper to the pan.

-Cook Through: Stir and bring to a boil.
-Reduce heat, cover and simmer for 30 minutes, stirring occasionally.
-Make sure to scrape up the fond (The fond is the brown bits that stick to your pan after cooking vegetables or meat on the stovetop, or roasting them in the oven.
-They are packed with flavor and taste great when mixed into the sauce!)
+Cook Through: I stir the mixture and bring it to a boil, then reduce the heat, cover, and let it simmer for 30 minutes, stirring occasionally.
+I make sure to scrape up the fond, the brown bits that stick to the pan after cooking or roasting the vegetables, because they are packed with flavor and taste amazing when mixed into the sauce.

-Adjust To Taste And Serve: Adjust seasoning to taste, top with torn fresh basil leaves.
-Serve this easy vegan ratatouille recipe warm with some crusty bread on the side!
+Adjust to Taste and Serve: I adjust the seasoning to taste and top the ratatouille with torn fresh basil leaves.
+I like to serve this easy vegan ratatouille warm, with some crusty bread on the side.

 💭 Expert Tips

-- Use a deep and large pan so the veggies can cook well.
-This will help the heat spread evenly and avoid the dish from becoming overly watery.
+My #1 Secret Tip for this recipe is to use a deep, large pan so the vegetables have enough space to cook properly.
+This helps the heat distribute evenly and prevents the dish from becoming watery.

-- To temper the potential bitterness of your eggplant, soak the diced cubes in plain milk or unsweetened plant based milk for 30 minutes before cooking.
-Be sure to dry the cubes before adding them to the recipe.
+- Reducing Bitterness: To reduce any bitterness in the eggplant, I soak the diced cubes in plain milk or unsweetened plant-based milk for 30 minutes before cooking.
+I make sure to dry the cubes well before adding them to the recipe.

-- To speed up the process of thickening this potato ratatouille, you can add up to a half-can of tomato paste and/or raise the heat.
+- Thickening the Stew: To speed up thickening my potato ratatouille, I sometimes add up to 1/2 of a can of tomato paste or increase the heat slightly.

-- To avoid mushy vegetables, make sure to cook them in the right order (as listed in this recipe!)
-Also, I recommend seeding the zucchini, eggplant, and peppers before dicing, to remove the most watery parts.
+- Avoiding Mushy Vegetables: To avoid mushy vegetables, I cook them in the order listed in the recipe.
+I also like to seed the zucchini, eggplant, and peppers before dicing to remove the watery parts and keep the stew from becoming too soggy.

-- To save on prep time, feel free to prep and chop the vegetables ahead of time and store in airtight containers in the fridge.
-Then you can just dump the veggies into the pan and begin cooking on the day you make this Italian ratatouille!
+- Prep Ahead: To save on prep time, I like to chop the vegetables ahead of time and store them in airtight containers in the fridge.
+That way, on the day I make this Italian ratatouille, I can just dump the veggies into the pan and start cooking.

 📖 Variations

-- Italian Ratatouille With Baked Eggs: Make this into a breakfast dish or have breakfast for dinner by adding eggs to this recipe!
-Scoop your potato and aubergine ratatouille into an oven safe dish, scoop out a well, and crack an egg into it.
-Bake until the egg whites are set.
+With Baked Eggs: I like to turn this into a breakfast dish or even a breakfast-for-dinner option by adding eggs.
+I scoop the potato and aubergine ratatouille into an oven-safe dish, make a small well, and crack an egg into it.
+Then I bake it until the egg whites are set and the yolk is just how I like it.

-- Change Up The Veggies: While this ciambotta stew has summer veggies like squashes and tomatoes, you can really make this recipe with any vegetables that are in season, so you can enjoy it year round!
-Feel free to try baby spinach, other yellow summer squash, sweet peppers, cherry tomatoes or green beans!
+Change Up The Veggies: While this ciambotta stew uses summer vegetables like squash and tomatoes, I can easily make it with whatever vegetables are in season, which means I enjoy it year-round.
+I often swap in baby spinach, different yellow summer squash, sweet peppers, cherry tomatoes, or green beans depending on what I have on hand.

 ❓Recipe FAQs